 From writing the life journal of a hospice patient, to exploring war stories alongside veterans, our unique Community-Based Learning courses allow students to gain a deeper appreciation for course material as they learn alongside our community.

-Students interested in writing, editing and publishing have the unique opportunity to work with the Drexel Publishing Group, which oversees three literary publications: 5027 Mac, The 33rd and Painted Bride Quarterly.
+Students interested in writing, editing and publishing can build their skills in those areas in the Drexel Publishing Group, which oversees three distinct literary publications In the Drexel Publishing Group: 5027 Mac, The 33rd and Painted Bride Quarterly.
 Students can also work with Maya, Drexel’s student-run, undergraduate literary magazine.
-Learn more on our publications page.

 Students gain insider insight into the field in our annual Writing Festival and Philosophy Week, which feature discussions with experts like Anthony DeCurtis, contributing editor for Rolling Stone; Buzz Bissinger, author of “Friday Night Lights;” and Robert Audi and Douglas Anderson, renowned philosophers.